mesosphere/dcos-docs-site/pages/dkp/kaptain/1.3.0/install/air-gapped-dkp/index.md

       ```

 2. Place the bundle in a location where you can load and push the images to your private Docker registry.
+Extract the image bundle archive and other files before use:

+    ```bash
+    tar -xvf kaptain-air-gapped.tar.gz
+    ```

 3. Ensure you set the `REGISTRY_URL` and `AIRGAPPED_TAR_FILE` variable appropriately, then use the following script to load the air gapped image bundle: